ScoutCam Announced Private Placement of $20 Million from Institutional Investors

-the private placement, the board of directors of the Company resolved to take steps to promote the uplisting of the Company to the Nasdaq Stock Market.

-Net proceeds of the offering will be used by the Company to further advance its innovative products and technology in the medical device sector and into the fields of maintenance and predictive maintenance, a critical pillar of Industry 4.0.
+Net proceeds of the offering will be used by ScoutCam to further advance its innovative products and technology in the medical device sector and into the fields of maintenance and predictive maintenance, a critical pillar of Industry 4.0.

-As part of the agreements, ScoutCam will issue the investors 22,222,223 shares of common stock at a price of $0.9 and 22,222,223 warrants to purchase shares of common stock at an exercise price per share of $1.15.
+As part of the private placement, ScoutCam will issue the investors 22,222,223 shares of common stock at a price of $0.9 and 22,222,223 warrants to purchase shares of common stock at an exercise price per share of $1.15.

 Barak Capital Underwriting acted as the placement agent in connection with the offering.